busrasoft/busra/README.md

 My name is Busra ..
 Computer Engineer
 - I am a Software Product Owner.
 - Agile methodology.
-- I am doing scrum master.
+- I'm working as a scrum master.

 ..